Wed April 9, 2014

 Hosted by veteran public radio journalist David Brown (Marketplace, Monitor Radio), the program is conceived as a fast-paced hour covering breaking news, business and money, politics, life and culture, whatever's generating buzz across Texas – no matter where the news is happening.
 With plans to broadcast daily in Dallas, Houston, San Antonio, Austin, and smaller towns across Texas, Texas Standard is both a news show without borders, and an unapologetically distinctive Texas perspective.
 As we like to say, no matter where you are, you're on Texas Standard time.

 Listen to our brief conversation with Stewart Vanderwilt, Director and General Manager of KUT Austin, home station of Texas Standard.

-We'll be telling you more as we near our summer launch window.
+We'll be telling you more as we near our fall launch window.
 But for now, we hope you'll enjoy this sneak peek at our most recent test runs – done in "real time".

-Nota bene: These samplers are updated weekly.
-The sponsors aren't really program sponsors, the theme music's a placeholder, the newscasts are dated, and we don't even have a Texas Standard website as such (in fact, we're still working with a skeleton crew and that dramatically limits what we can and cannot do editorially).
-But we're working hard behind the scenes to put the pieces together.
+These samplers are updated weekly.
+We're working hard behind the scenes to put the pieces together.
 It's a work in progress – and we'd love to get your feedback.
 Thanks for checking us out, and as they say in radio, stay tuned!